lit/lit.dev/packages/lit-dev-content/site/docs/releases/upgrade.md

 relatively few users.

 ### `LitElement`
-* The `update` and `render` callbacks will only be called when the element is connected to the document.
-If an element is disconnected while an update is pending, or if an update is requested while the element is disconnected, update callbacks will be called if/when the element is re-connected.
 * For simplicity, `requestUpdate` no longer returns a Promise.
 Instead await the `updateComplete` Promise.
 * Errors that occur during the update cycle were previously squelched to allow subsequent updates to proceed normally.
 Now errors are re-fired asynchronously so they can be detected.
 Errors can be observed via an `unhandledrejection` event handler on window.
 * Creation of `shadowRoot` via `createRenderRoot` and support for applying `static styles` to the `shadowRoot` has moved from `LitElement` to `ReactiveElement`.